0yaser0/Any-Taxy/README.md

 - 📡 *Offline Mode*: Temporarily stores location data for later synchronization.
 - 🎨 *Animations*: Enjoy smooth, interactive animations using Jetpack Compose, Lottie for complex animations, and GIFs for more engaging content.
 - 🖼️ *Image Loading*: Glide is used for efficient image loading and caching to enhance user experience.
+- 🌐 *Multilingual Support*: Available in English, French, Arabic, Tamazight, and Spanish for a wider user base.

 ---